Real estate

 Caribbean citizenship programs are government-sanctioned and secure, with an excellent global reputation.
 Dominica, Saint Kitts and Nevis, and Saint Lucia investment programs are ranked the best in the global Citizenship by Investment Index edition.

-Travel mobility.
+1. Travel mobility.
 Caribbean citizens can visit more than 140 countries visa-free.
 This includes the Schengen Area, the UK, Hong Kong, and Singapore.
-Citizens of Grenada and Dominica can also enter China without visas.
+Citizens of Grenada, Antigua and Barbuda, and Dominica can also enter China without visas.

-Global education opportunities.
-All Caribbean states with citizenship programs are British Commonwealth of Nations members.
-Caribbean students can obtain grants and other benefits for studying in the Commonwealth countries, including the UK.
+5. Global education opportunities.
+All Caribbean states with citizenship programs are members of the British Commonwealth of Nations.
+Caribbean students can obtain grants and other benefits for studying in Commonwealth countries, including the UK.

-Keeping the first passport.
+6. Keeping the first passport.
 Dual citizenship is permitted in the Caribbean states with investment programs.
-This means that Caribbean nationals that have citizenship of another country, or countries, don’t have to give it up.
+This means that Caribbean nationals who hold citizenship of another country, or countries, don’t have to renounce it.

-“Plan B”.
-Citizens can move to the Caribbean any time, even if the borders are closed.
+7. "Plan B".
+Citizens can move to the Caribbean at any time, even if the borders are closed.

 All Caribbean countries that offer citizenship by investment are island states.
 They are surrounded by the Caribbean Sea and are the definition of a tropical paradise.